minarkhan/Slick-slider-plugin-wordpress/README.md

 1.install plugin inside your wordpress site

-use short-code inside your pages
+use [slick_slide] short-code inside your pages
+Use and enjoy